DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Preliminaries

-where $\Phi^{\text{PDS}}(t)$ and $\Psi^{\text{PDS}}(t)$ are the defined coefficients with respect to the timestep $t$.
-The gradient of stochastic latent matching is equivalent to \cref{eqn:12}, which means the PDS loss implicitly involves the explicit identity preservation term and DDS gradient term, which is for editing.
+$\Phi^{\text{PDS}}(t)$ and $\Psi^{\text{PDS}}(t)$ are the defined coefficients as a function of the timestep $t$, each representing the coefficient of identity preservation and that of editability, respectively.
+The gradient of stochastic latent matching is equivalent to \Cref{eqn:10}, which means the PDS loss implicitly involves the explicit identity preservation term and DDS gradient term for editing.